rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/Exercise-3.md

 1. For the `Migrate / Clone From URL` field enter: https://github.com/magreenberg/httpserver-ci-demo.git

-1. Click on an empty field.
-The `Repository Name` field will be filled in automatically.
+1. For `Repository Name` enter: httpserver

 1. Press the `Migrate Repository` button.